vand3rlinden/vand3rlinden.github.io/content/post/spf-dkim-dmarc-explanation.md

 > **NOTE**: Not all receiving mail servers support sending both `RUF` and `RUA` reports.
 Most servers typically support `RUA`, but this is not guaranteed.
 If supported, the reports are sent to the addresses specified in the DMARC policy.

+> **WARNING**: It’s not prohibited to include multiple email addresses in the `RUA` and `RUF` tags.
+However, best practice recommends limiting each tag to no more than two addresses, as some providers may ignore additional entries when sending DMARC reports. **My advice** is to limit this to one address whenever possible.
+If you do need to include more than one, you should format it like this: `rua=mailto:dmarc-reports@example.com,mailto:dmarc@example.com;`

 ## Protect all non-sending domains
 To protect all non-sending domains, you should consider:
 - A ***deny all SPF*** record: